 - Understanding Skincare Product Labels

 The mask tends to tight and it can rub against your skin and create friction and irritation.
-Not to mention sweat, oil, dirt and also makeup that build under the mask.
+Not to mention sweat, oil, dirt, and also makeup that build under the mask.
 All these can lead to rashes on your skin, or worse, acne breakouts.
 Especially in the area where the mask fabric comes in contact with your skin.

 But since wearing a mask is a way to protect yourself and others from the virus, you can keep your skin protected too!
-Here are 5 tips to avoid skin irritation from wearing face mask too often.
+Here are 5 tips to avoid skin irritation from wearing a face mask too often.

 Don’t forget to cleanse your face before going out and wear a mask, then do the same when you are home.
-This will prevent oil blockage as well wash off all the dirt on your face.
+This will prevent oil blockage as well as wash off all the dirt on your face.

-2. Use gentle facial cleanser
+2. Use a gentle facial cleanser

 3. Avoid using makeup for some time

 Let’s be honest, no one is really paying attention to your makeup now.
-The mask will likely to remove your makeup too as it rubs against your skin.
+The mask will likely remove your makeup too as it rubs against your skin.
 The makeup too can cause further occlusion of pores and oil glands that will make your breakouts worse.